JiachengLi1995/JiachengLi1995.github.io/_pages/about.md

 I'm a Ph.D. student at UC San Diego beginning in 2020 Fall, advised by Prof. Julian McAuley.
 <br/>I'm interested in informatioin extraction, recommender systems, deep learning.
+<br/>**For UCSD Students:** If you have some good ideas associated with my researching areas above and want to discuss with me, please email me to have further communication.

 News
 ======